machineagency/taxon/evaluation_log.md

 - the "model" in this case is not a 3d model but instead a bunch of coordinate positions of an uploaded pcb design. the creater of the machine indicates that this is an common output from kicad/eagle etc.
+- there is a metric called footprint (unrelated to pcb footprints) that's optional, but if it's defined, it cannot be smaller than the bounding box of the entire machine